Understand how the Victorian Homebuyer Fund works, including eligibility requirements and your ongoing obligations.

 The Victorian Homebuyer Fund is a Victorian Government initiative helping aspiring homeowners get the keys to their own homes sooner.

 The State’s Homebuyer Fund contribution counts towards your deposit, this means you will only have to save a portion of the required deposit, and you won’t have to pay Lenders Mortgage Insurance.
 The State’s contribution does not attract interest, however, as the value of your home changes, so too will the value of the State’s share.
-Because you are buying back some or all of its share in your property, your repayments of the Homebuyer Fund contribution will reflect any capital gains on your home.
+Because you are paying back some or all of its share in your property, your repayments of the Homebuyer Fund contribution will reflect any capital gains on your home.

-When you sell the property, you will provide the Homebuyer Fund with its share of the property value.
+When you sell the property, you will repay the Homebuyer Fund its share of the property value.
 This may be more than originally contributed, as the State will share in any capital gains.